• Jul 28, 2025

 • Sometimes, the Himkoti route is closed due to landslides, so it is also essential that you check the situation before further travelling on this route.

-• On this route, you also tend to get other facilities, such as battery car or helicopter facilities, which are not available on Himkoti routes.
+• On this route, you also tend to get other facilities, such as battery cars or helicopter services, which are not available on Himkoti routes.

-• The time from March to July is also considered to be the best for the trip, as during this period, the weather is pleasant and there is less rainfall.
+• The period from March to July is also considered the best time for the trip, as the weather is pleasant and the rainfall is lower.

 Vaishno Devi Yatra via Ardhkuwari Route

-The Vaishno Devi Yatra through Ardhkuwari tends to involve trekking to the Ardhkuwari cave, which is a significant stop on the way to the main Vaishno Devi Shrine.
+The Vaishno Devi Yatra through Ardhkuwari typically involves trekking to the Ardhkuwari cave, a significant stop on the way to the main Vaishno Devi Shrine.
 Ardhkuwari is located about halfway between Katra and Bhawan, roughly 6 kilometres from Katra.
 Pilgrims can choose to trek the entire distance or utilise services like ponies, palanquins, or battery cars for certain portions.
-To learn more about the key aspects of the Vaishno Devi Yatra via Ardhkuwari, look at the information mentioned and get updated with the following.
+To learn more about the key aspects of the Vaishno Devi Yatra via Ardhkuwari, review the information provided and stay updated with the following.

-• The Ardhkuwari Cave is also believed to be where Mata Vaishno Devi used to meditate for nine months.
+• The Ardhkuwari Cave is also believed to be where Mata Vaishno Devi meditated for 9 months.
 It is a place of significant religious importance and is also visited by pilgrims for darshan.

-• Pilgrims can walk or choose to use ponies, palanquins, or battery car services, especially for the Ardhkuwari to Bhawan stretch.
+• Pilgrims can walk or use ponies, palanquins, or battery car services, especially for the Ardhkuwari-to-Bhawan stretch.

 • Battery cars are also available for senior citizens and physically challenged individuals, particularly for travel between Ardhkuwari and Bhawan.

-• Ardhkuwari is considered a crucial stop on the Yatra, with pilgrims often taking time for darshan in the cave and experiencing the spiritual ambiance.
+• Ardhkuwari is considered a crucial stop on the Yatra, with pilgrims often taking time for darshan in the cave and experiencing the spiritual ambience.

 The features of the Vaishno Devi Yatra via Himkoti and Ardhkuwari

 Devotees take diverse routes to visit the Bhawan, including the Vaishno Devi Yatra through the Himkoti and the Yatra via Ardhkuwari.
-To learn more about the features of the following routes, look at the details mentioned below and get a more detailed breakdown.
+To learn more about the features of the following routes, see the details below for a more detailed breakdown.

 Ardhkuwari Route:

-• Traditional Route: This is the older and more established path that leads further to the Bhawan from Katra, and many people are familiar with it.
+• Traditional Route: This is the older, more established path that leads farther to the Bhawan from Katra, and many people are familiar with it.

-• Sub-routes: From Ardhkuwari, pilgrims have two options: the elder Hathimatha and the newer Himkoti routes.
+• Sub-routes: From Ardhkuwari, pilgrims have two options: the older Hathimatha route and the newer Himkoti route.

 • Steeper: The Hathimatha route is also further known for being more challenging and steep.

-• Less Developed: The older route may have fewer facilities and amenities when compared further to the Himkoti route.
+• Less Developed: The older route may have fewer facilities and amenities than the Himkoti route.

 Himkoti Route: